How can I get internet for my event?

 2. The 3 main types of internet connection – Fixed fibre, Satellite and 4G/5G

-3. What’s already available on site?
+3. Checking what’s already available

 6. Common mistakes